ir-engine/ir-tutorial-pong/readme.md

 - volley balls on client by spawning
 - or figure out how to volley balls on server and have them networked

+- fetch font more directly; rather than from 3js github repo
+- move entire font feature out of pong into etherealengine

 ## Minor / Later